-Detailed debug information is written into the log file after enabling the DBG.DBMANAGER.DBCTX debug category through the process D2000 System Console - Debug info window.
+Detailed debug information written into the log file after enabling the DBG.DBMANAGER.DBCTX debug category through the process D2000 System Console - Debug info window.

-After modifying the context of the process that is bound in D2000 DBManager (by ESL action DB_SET_PROCESS_PARAMS), the information is written to the main log of the given D2000 DBManager process, which is useful for developers.
-The following logs are independent of the parameter Debug in the configuration of the object of Database type (they are not recorded in the Trace directory).
+After modifying the context of process that is bound in D2000 DBManager (by ESL action DB\SET\PROCESS\PARAMS), the information is written to the main log of given D2000 DBManager process, which are useful for developers.
+The following logs are independent of parameter Debug in the configuration of object of Database type (they are not recorded into Trace directory).

-This example shows a log after executing the action DB_SET_PROCESS_PARAMS when setting the parameter:
+This example shows a log after executing the action DB\SET\PROCESS\PARAMS when setting the parameter: